microsoft/fluentui/packages/react-components/react-field/Spec.md

   <InputField
     // Field-specific props
     label="This is the field label"
-    fieldOrientation="horizontal"
+    orientation="horizontal"
-    status="error"
+    validationState="error"
-    statusText="This is error text"
+    validationMessage="This is error text"
     // All props and slots of the underlying Input component are supported required
     size="small"